MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

     - Click **Join or Access Now** and enter your account information.
     - Click **Downloads**, and then search for *Microsoft R*.
-    - Be sure that you are connected to Visual Studio Dev Essentials before searching the **Downloads** list.
-You're in the right place if the URL starts with *my.visualstudio.com*.
+    - Make sure you're in the right place before searching the **Downloads** list.
+The URL should start with *my.visualstudio.com*.

-If you download the .zip file, right-click to extract all files.

 ## Verify file downloads